xsuite/xsuite/docs/bfield_expansion.rst

 Rounding can increase the total number of steps.
 Uniform slicing with a parent step count divisible by the number of slices retains the original integration grid.
 Each slice's integrated strengths are computed over its own interval, rather than by scaling the parent's integral.
-Unlike the parent method, a slice's ``get_field(x, y, s)`` takes ``s`` relative to the slice entrance and adds the slice's ``sstart`` internally.
+Both parents and slices use entrance-relative ``s_local`` in ``get_field(x, y, s_local)``.
+For a slice, the polynomial coordinate is ``parent.s_start + slice.slice_offset + s_local``; the slice's ``s_start``
+already includes the parent's origin and its own offset.

-Thin slicing, element rotations and shifts, radiation tracking, and spin tracking are currently unsupported.
+Thin slicing, element rotations and shifts, and spin tracking are currently unsupported. ``BFieldExpansion`` and its slices do not radiate, even when radiation is enabled for the line; tracking continues without radiation effects in these elements.
 Tracking and field evaluation support CPU, CuPy, and PyOpenCL contexts.

 Comparing convergence and speed with SplineBoris
 ------------------------------------------------